Parliament of Australia

-The Parliament of Australia (officially the Federal Parliament, also called the Commonwealth Parliament) is the legislative branch of the government of Australia.
-It consists of three elements: the monarch (represented by the governor-general), the Senate and the House of Representatives.
-The combination of two elected chambers, in which the members of the Senate represent the states and territories while the members of the House represent electoral divisions according to population, is modelled on the United States Congress.
-Through both chambers, however, there is a fused executive, drawn from the Westminster system.
+The Parliament of Australia (officially the Parliament of the Commonwealth and also known as the Federal Parliament) is the federal legislature of Australia.
+It consists of three elements: the monarch of Australia (represented by the governor-general), the Senate (the upper house), and the House of Representatives (the lower house).
+The Parliament combines elements from the British Westminster system, in which the party or coalition with a majority in the lower house is entitled to form a government, and the United States Congress, which affords equal representation to each of the states, and scrutinises legislation before it can be signed into law.

-The upper house, the Senate, consists of 76 members: twelve for each state, and two each for the territories, Northern Territory (including Christmas Island and the Cocos (Keeling) Islands) and the Australian Capital Territory (including Norfolk Island and the Jervis Bay Territory).
-Senators are elected using the single transferable vote proportional representation system and as a result, the chamber features a multitude of parties vying for power.
-The governing party or coalition has not held a majority in the Senate since 1981 (except between 2005 and 2007) and usually needs to negotiate with other parties and Independents to get legislation passed.
+The upper house, the Senate, consists of 76 members: twelve for each state, and two for each of the self-governing territories.
+Senators are elected using the Single transferable vote and as a result, the chamber features a multitude of parties vying for power.
+The governing party or coalition has not held a majority in the Senate since 2007 and usually needs to negotiate with other parties and independents to get legislation passed.